DataDog/integrations-core/envoy/README.md

 This check collects distributed system observability metrics from [Envoy][1].

 ## Setup

+Follow the instructions below to install and configure this check for an Agent running on a host.
+For containerized environments, see the [Autodiscovery Integration Templates][15] for guidance on applying these instructions.

 ### Installation

 The Envoy check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your server.